maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 # 4/7/26
 # Goal: Create ecological data visualizations to better understand the diversity of our samples.
 These graphs were created using R and R studio.

-# Bar graphs for Richness and Shannon Diversity
+# Richness and Shannon Diversity
 The votu richness graph helps us compare how many unique vOTUs present are in each sample.
 The shannon diversity measures both richness and evenness in each sample, which shows how evenly taxa are distributed within each sample.

 ```bash